patrickbwarren/transam-triton/README.md

 ### Copying

-This program (comprising the `.c` and `.tri` files) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Where stated, these programs are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+These programs are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU General Public License along with these programs.
 If not, see
 <http://www.gnu.org/licenses/>.

 ### Copyright

-Except where stated, copyright &copy; 1979-2021, 1995-2021, 2021
+Where explicitly stated, copyright &copy; 1979-2021, 1995-2021, 2021
-Patrick B Warren (email: <patrickbwarren@gmail.com>).
+Patrick B Warren (PBW).
+Email: <patrickbwarren@gmail.com>.

+The file `invaders_raw.tri` is taken from a hex dump in Computing Today (March 1980; page 32).
+Copyright (c) is claimed in the magazine (page 3) but the copyright holder is not identified.
+No license terms were given - the code is hereby presumed to be clonable under the equivalent of a modern open source license.
+Some changes were made to the original hex dump to render the code usable with Triton Level 7.2;
+these changes are hereby released into the public domain (PBW, January 2021).